ShinjiKatoA16/UCSY-sw-eng/linux-python.md

 # Installing development envrironment for Python
 * IDLE (IDLE3): light weight IDE (Integrated develoment environment), recommended for beginners.
 * Pycharm, Eclipse: heavy and feature rich IDE, may be JAVA programmers like these
+* Anaconda: All in package with Spyder IDE.
+Best choice for Windows user.
 * vim or emacs: Many professional programmers prefer either of these editors.
 Atom is becoming popular these days.

 I would like to recommend IDLE to beginners and VIM to advanced level.
 VIM or